 Regardless of whether you’ve outfitted your equipment with the latest VF radials or high speed floats—or even if your equipment is running with more middle-of-the-road tires—you don’t want to see the money you’ve invested in tires wasted.
 This is the first reason why farmers invest in central tire inflation systems.
 By running your tires at the exact pressure necessary for both safe road travel and lower-impact fieldwork, you’re helping your tires run longer.

 You’ll not only avoid premature tire wear with a CTIS; you’ll save your soil from deep-soil compaction.
-PTG, the leading manufacturer of CTIS systems, first broke into the European market on manure tankers.
+PTG, a leading manufacturer of CTIS systems, first broke into the European market on manure tankers.
 This is a perfect example of an implement that will benefit from a CTIS—heavily loaded for traveling to the field but progressively lighter as you unload it.
 This is where it would be helpful to drop your tires’ pressure at the touch of a button as you turn into the field.
 Are you going to step down from the cab, manually let air out of your tires, then use the air compressor you brought along to inflate them again once you’re ready to turn back onto the road?
 That’s pretty unlikely.

 On the other hand, with a CTIS, you simply adjust the pressure of your tanker’s tires to a pre-set value at the touch of a button as you enter the field.
 The tanker’s tires deflect, creating a long, stable footprint that will help minimize compaction.
 Ready to travel down the road?
 Inflate the tires to maximum pressure for low rolling resistance and easier pulling.

-4 Applications for CTIS
+3 Applications for CTIS

 Trust a Central Inflation System that Won’t Leave You Flat